SAP-samples/wdf2025-fiori-innov-day-mcp-server/exercises/troubleshoot/README.md

 ### 7. Cline Panel is Not Visible

-- If the Cline panel is not visible in VS Code:
+- If the Cline panel is not visible in SBAS:
   - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the Command Palette.
   - Type `View: Show Cline` and press Enter.
   - The Cline panel will appear in the sidebar.